adicatho/spiritools/README.md

 It is a **large language model (LLM)** specifically trained on:

-- Sacred Scripture (Vulgate, Neo-Vulgate, ancient versions)
+- Sacred Scripture (modern and ancient versions)
-- Scholastic and medieval theology (St Thomas Aquinas, St Bonaventure, Gratian, etc.)
+- Scholastic and medieval theology (St Thomas Aquinas, St Bonaventure, etc.)
-- Contemporary Magisterium (councils, catechism, encyclicals)
+- Contemporary Magisterium (councils, catechism, encyclicals, iuris)
 - Carmelite spirituality and the great mystics
 - Analytical dictionaries and **more than 600,000 validated cross-references**